shivkumar98/FreeCodeCamp-Projects/05-javascript-a-ds-new/4-object-oriented-programming/4a-learn-oop-build-shopping-cart/README.md

 })
 ```

+## 🟥 Updating the Cart's Count of Products
 * I need to update the count in the frontend, the HTML for this does not exist yet, but when it is there will be a span with an id of `product-count-for-id${product.id}` for each product in cart
 * I declare a variable to store the updated count of the product of the item being added, and one for the span for the count in the UI:
 ```js